 To do so, from the Researcher Dashboard select your study and navigate to the Sessions page.
 There, you can select one or more participants, and one or more surveys, and check all sessions for that survey.
 If a session was expected to be prompted in the past, Ethica will also display whether the participant responded to it, or they canceled it, or the survey was expired.
 If the survey's session is in the future, you can check when the survey is expected to be prompted.

-You can define surveys in Ethica that are prompted based on participant's
+You can define surveys in Ethica that are prompted based on a participant's

-proximity to another participant, or an object or a place in the physical world.
+proximity to another participant, an object, or a place in the physical world.

 To use this survey your study should be configured for proximity monitoring via

 here.
 When you